Table of contents

 The test phase is initiated once a build artifact has been successfully built and delivered to staging or testing environments.
 Execution of a complete test suite requires a significant amount of time.
 Therefore, this stage should fail quickly to save the more expensive test tasks for the final stage.

-Dynamic application security testing (DAST) tools are used throughout the testing process to detect application flows such as authorization, user authentication, endpoints connected to APIs, and SQL injection.
+Dynamic application security testing (DAST) tools are utilized throughout the testing process to identify application flows, including authorization, user authentication, endpoints connected to APIs, and SQL injection vulnerabilities.

 Multiple open-source and paid testing tools are available in the current market.
 Support functionality and language ecosystems include BDD Automated Security Tests, Boofuzz, JBro Fuzz, OWASP ZAP, SecApp suite, GAUNTLET, IBM AppScan, and Arachi.